 You can also upgrade to WeTransfer Plus which supports 20 GB of file transfers at once and up to 100Gb storage total for $12 (£9.72) a month.
 You can also protect your files with a password and customize the emails you send.
 The large file transfer limit should cover most enterprise users sufficiently.

-The fact that you don’t need to signup or download anything makes WeTransfer a top pick if you want to transfer a file.
-So if you want to share files without any hassle then you can’t go wrong here.
+The fact that you don’t need to sign up makes WeTransfer a top pick if you want to transfer a file.

 Who is it recommended for?